 Can it really be as simple as it looks?

 The answer is both Yes and No!

 Yes: Open Space events operate by simply creating containers for self-organisation and then letting go.
-Then the people who have gathered will create the event they need.
-I.e. “Whoever comes is the right people” and “whatever happens is the only thing that could!”
+After that the people who have gathered will create the event they need.
+Because “whoever comes is the right people” and “whatever happens is the only thing that could!”

 And No: Open Space does not begin where most people think it does: in a circle of chairs.
 It begins long before, with the discipline of Opening Space with the event sponsors, creating a strong and welcoming invitation, getting the word out, and preparing a supportive space.
 This is the secret of getting ” the right people” into the opening circle.
 And then, the magic always follows!

 Open Space training commonly takes the form of multi-day workshops, and yet the basics of the method are freely available in books and online.
-This 1-day course combines the best of these two learning approaches, in two different formats:
+This 1-day course offers a deeper learning approach of guided self-study plus instructor-led workshops to explore and develop your own facilitator practice of opening & holding space for others.
+We offer this course in two different formats: